datagouv/udata-front/README.md

 - Transform the `less` files into modern CSS using `PostCSS`
 - Copy the static assets when they change (config is in the `vite.config.js`)

+Vite uses package.json version to name files and udata-front uses its version to load the correct one.
+If you're udata-front version doesn't match the one loaded in the theme, you may have to do a `pip install -e .` to update the package information.

 ### 🏭 Javascript architecture

 #### 🏔️ Vue mounting